-Named Tags is a feature provided by NCache which is an enhanced form of Tags.
-They associate particular information with the items in the form of key-value pair at runtime.
-In case of tags, the keyword(s) associated to a cache item must be string based identifiers.
-The advantage of named tags over tags is that they do not have this condition for the identifiers to hold a specific data type whereas in tags and groups the data type can only be string.
+Named Tags is a feature provided by NCache that is an enhanced form of Tags.
+They associate particular information with the items in the form of key-value pairs at runtime.
+In the case of Tags, the keyword(s) associated with a cache item must be string-based identifiers.
+The advantage of Named Tags over Tags is that they do not have this condition for the identifiers to hold a specific data type, whereas, in Tags and Groups, the data type can only be a string.

-Using named tags the user can provide a name as well as a value in order to bookmark a cache item and they are independent of data types.
-Hence, the user is able to store additional information of any primitive type along with the cache item and use it later for further operations.
+Using Named Tags, the user can provide a name along with a value to bookmark a cache item, and they are independent of data types.
+Hence, the user can store additional information of any primitive type along with the cache item and use it later for further operations.
 Following is the list of supported primitive data types.

 When to Use Named Tags

-Let's suppose there is a company having data of all customers, products or orders in a large database.
+Let's suppose, there is a company having data of all customers, products, or orders in a large database.
 The attributes of products include ProductID, ProductName, or Category.
-The company has a flash sale on some items for a day which categorize a particular set of data based on this discount.
-Instead of adding an attribute to the class and then removing that later, the user can add Named Tag to those products which hold the discount.
+The company has a flash sale on some items for a day that categorizes a particular set of data based on this discount.
+Instead of adding an attribute to the class and then removing that later, the user can add a Named Tag to those products that hold the discount.

-This way the user can append this information to the existing class
+This way, the user can append this information to the existing class of

-name of the tag can be FlashSaleDiscount and the value of this tag depicts that the product will have a 50% discount; so the value can
+Product may have Named Tags where the name of the tag can be FlashSaleDiscount, and the value of this tag depicts that the product will have a 50% discount, so the value can be 0.5.

-Here users are required to provide the list of named tags, each having two parameters, "key" (name of a tag) as string and "value" (assigned value) as any primitive type.
-NCache then allows you to search your objects through these named tags.
+Here users are required to provide the list of Named Tags, each having two parameters, "key" (name of a tag) as a string and "value" (assigned value) as any primitive type.
+NCache then allows you to search your objects through these Named Tags.